The Meeting of the Minds Peer-to-Peer Publishing

 - Write less – as we said above, you should keep your articles over 600 words, but under 2,000.
 Studies show that readers start to get restless after 1,000 words or so.

 That will get your started.
-Remember that you’re not on your own with this, our editing team will help you shape your guest blog to fit our audience and our guidelines.
-We’ll work together to make sure your voice is heard in the Meeting of the Minds community.
+Remember that you’re not on your own with this, our editing team will help you shape your article to fit our audience and our guidelines.
+We’ll work together to make sure your voice is heard in the Meeting of the Minds network.